Campbell O'Connor & Company is regulated by the Central Bank of Ireland.

 Our records with respect to the content of any instructions will be binding and conclusive.
 All phone calls are recorded in and out of our office.

 Registration and Recording of Registrable and Non Registrable Investment Instruments.
-(Financial Regulator, Client Asset Requirements 6.4)
+(Central Bank of Ireland, Client Asset Requirements 6.4)

-We are required to arrange the registration, where applicable, of all securities or unit trusts arranged through us and we will, in the absence of instructions to the contrary, register them (except for bearer stocks) in your name or your Crest PMA account, or, subject to your agreement, in a safe custody account operated in accordance with the requirements of the Financial Regulator provided the necessary forms have been completed.
+We are required to arrange the registration, where applicable, of all securities or unit trusts arranged through us and we will, in the absence of instructions to the contrary, register them (except for bearer stocks) in your name or your Crest PMA account, or, subject to your agreement, in a safe custody account operated in accordance with the requirements of the Central Bank of Ireland provided the necessary forms have been completed.

 Alternatively, you may instruct registration in the name of another party and must advise us of that party's name when placing your order.
 In the event of such nomination please provide below the name(s) of the nominee(s) on Section B of the Registration Form.